What Are the Odds Your City Gets Overrun by Tourists This Summer?

 Six of the US top 10 have formal visitor management, documented resident protests, or both.
 Destinations with constrained geography and national park adjacency reach a tipping point faster.
 The data shows which ones have already crossed it.

-Gatlinburg has a 107.7% STR penetration rate.
+Gatlinburg has a 107.7% short-term rental penetration rate.
 Its entire housing stock has been converted to tourist accommodation.
 There is no buffer between the destination's permanent character and its peak-season reality.

 Asheville and Austin both have protest flags and no formal entry controls.
 They are growing at over 5.5% annually.
 The gap between those two cities and a formal management response is narrowing every season.